code-and-effect/effective_website/TALK3.md

 Okay, this page looks pretty ugly.

-Really, I just want to be able to use bootstrap, or tailwind, or whatever I have.
+Really, I just want to be able to use bootstrap, or tailwind, or something like that.

 I need a way for the parent app to tell my engine view which html classes to use.